Film Education - Resources, Training, Events

 In some places, they have used 'time lapse photography' where we see things that might take days or weeks happening in just a few seconds.
 In other places, slow motion is used to help us see all the details of things that happen in a flash.

-• Can you explain what you see in the clip, moment by moment?
+• Choose one example of slow motion in the film.
+Can you explain what you see in the clip, moment by moment?
 How does it make you feel, watching it in slow motion?
-What would you miss if you were watching it at normal speed?

 Task